sooriyaarachchi/pybites.github.io-src/content/vim-tricks.md

     http://www.amazon.com/dp/1680501275/?tag=pyb0f-20

-A real time saver.
-This also made me think what other repeated tasks I can automate and integrate into Vim.
-If you have ideas or things you built let us know in the comments.
+How cool is that?
+This saves time and made me think what other repeated tasks I can automate and integrate into Vim :)

+If you have ideas or things you built let me know in the comments.

 ## More Vim + Python